 There are several measures of quality you should be on the lookout for when you’re shopping for a memory foam bed.
 The best ways to determine if you’re buying a product that’s built to last are looking at its certificates and its warranty/sleep trial combination.

 The warranty of a memory foam mattress is a good indicator of how long the manufacturer has built it to last.
 For instance, if your mattress retailer has a warranty that covers the mattress for 20 years, they’re not expecting your mattress to have manufacturing-related problems for at least that long.
 At least a 10-year warranty is a good minimum to keep in mind.

 Make sure you’re reading the fine print when it comes to mattresses with a warranty.
 You’ll want to ensure there are no loopholes that allow the manufacturer to get out of covering their product for frivolous reasons.
 A generous manufacturer warranty that doesn’t have a lot of legal speak or fine print is a good sign you’re buying a quality mattress.

 The sleep trial is another good way to tell if you’re buying a quality memory foam mattress.
-Manufacturers that offer a risk-free sleep trial are betting money that you’ll like their product enough to keep it.
+Manufacturers that offer a risk-free sleep trial are betting money that you’ll find your choice to be one of the most comfortable mattresses, liking the product enough to keep it.

 Make sure the words “risk-free” really mean risk-free.
 A truly risk-free sleep trial means that you have a certain number of nights to sleep on the mattress and return it for a full refund for any reason.
 A 100-night sleep trial is the minimum amount of time you’ll need to break in your memory foam mattress and decide if it’s right for you.